clstatham/papr-old/README.md

 `graph` indicates a new audio- or control-rate graph definition (or *graphdef*).

-`main` is the name of our new graphdef.
-(Every script run on the command line MUST have a "main" graphdef!)
+`Main` is the name of our new graphdef.
+(Every script run on the command line MUST have a "Main" graphdef!)

 `|| -> |@dac0|` specifies the *signature* of our graphdef.